Slava/regex.js/README.md

 What actually happened
 ----------------------

-I watch the introduction to Automaton theory on Coursera and got curious.
+I watched the introduction to Automaton theory course on Coursera and got curious.
 After reading [this article](http://swtch.com/~rsc/regexp/) I decided to implement a regex matcher on my own.
 Because it is fun to implement such things, don't you think so?

 I took a slightly different approach of converting regex to NFA compared to the one in the article.
 Hoped I would finish it in one sit but stopped in the middle